Find Out What Your Self Employment Tax Will Be!

 How much self-employment tax will I pay?

 Self employment taxes are comprised of two parts: Social Security and Medicare.
-You will pay 6.2 percent and your employer will pay Social Security taxes of 6.2 percent on the first $113,700 of your covered wages.
+You will pay 6.2 percent and your employer will pay Social Security taxes of 6.2 percent on the first $117,000 of your covered wages.
 You each also pay Medicare taxes of 1.45 percent on all your wages - no limit.
 If you are self-employed, your Social Security tax rate is 12.4 percent and your Medicare tax is 2.9 percent on those same amounts of earnings but you are able to deduct the employer portion.
-New in 2013 you will pay an additional .9% Medicare tax on the amount that your annual income exceeds $200,000 for single filers and $250,000 for married filing jointly.
+You will pay an additional 0.9% Medicare tax on the amount that your annual income exceeds $200,000 for single filers, $250,000 for married filing jointly, and $125,000 married filing separate.
 Use this calculator to estimate your self-employment taxes.